Azure/bicep/docs/tutorial/01-simple-template.md

 ## Add variables and outputs

-I can also add `variables` for storing repeated values or complex expressions, and emit `outputs`:
+I can also add `variables` for storing repeated values or complex expressions, and emit `outputs` to be passed to a script or another template:

 ```
 parameter location string = 'eastus'